USS Saipan (LHA-2): 1990s

-During her 1998 deployment to the Mediterranean Saipan with an Amphibious Ready Group (ARG) and 22nd Marine Expeditionary Unit (22nd MEU) (SOC) were split up to support several missions including Operation Balkan Calm in support of the Kosovo Diplomatic Observer Mission (KDOM) from 15 July 1998 to 19 November 1998, Operation Autumn Shelter, the Non-combatant evacuation operation (NEO) of the U.S. embassy in Kinshasa, Democratic Republic of the Congo from 10 August 1998 to 16 August 1998 and Operation Resolve Resolute in support of the Albania Security Mission at the U.S. embassy in Tirane, Albania from 17 August 1998 to 15 November 1998.
+During her 1998 deployment to the Mediterranean Saipan with an Amphibious Ready Group (ARG) and 22nd Marine Expeditionary Unit (22nd MEU) (SOC) were split up to support several missions including Operation Balkan Calm in support of the Kosovo Diplomatic Observer Mission (KDOM) from 15 July 1998 to 19 November 1998, Operation Autumn Shelter, the Non-combatant evacuation operation (NEO) of the U.S. embassy in Kinshasa, Democratic Republic of the Congo from 10 August 1998 to 16 August 1998 and Operation Resolve Resolute in support of the Albania Security Mission at the U.S. embassy in Tirana, Albania from 17 August 1998 to 15 November 1998.

 In 1999, Saipan became the developmental and operational test platform for the V-22 Osprey aircraft.

 2000s

 In July 2000, Saipan began her eighth Mediterranean deployment.
 The ship commenced Adriatic presence operations during the Fall of 2000 federal elections in the Federal Republic of Yugoslavia.

 On 12 February 2001, Saipan entered Norfolk Naval Shipyard for its fourth scheduled complex overhaul.

 On 10 January 2003, Saipan was deployed to the Persian Gulf in support of Operation Iraqi Freedom and the War on Terrorism.

-From late January 2005 until early March 2005, Saipan was on a scheduled deployment to the U.S. Southern Command (NAVSO) area of responsibility in support of New Horizons, the humanitarian civic assistance efforts in Haiti.
+From late January 2005 until early March 2005, Saipan was on a scheduled deployment to the U.S. Southern Command (USNAVSO) area of responsibility in support of New Horizons, the humanitarian civic assistance efforts in Haiti.
 In early June, she made an official visit to Oslo on the occasion of Norway's independence centennial.
 During the week of 26 June 2005, Saipan was one of two American military vessels (the other being USCGC Eagle) to participate in the Royal Navy International Fleet Review in the waters off Portsmouth, England.
 This review, conducted by Queen Elizabeth II and other members of the Royal Family, consisted of a parade of more than 166 ships from around the world.
 This event also coincided with the 2005 International Festival of the Sea and Trafalgar 200 celebration.

 In May 2006, Saipan sailed for the Mediterranean to take part in multi-national training exercises during Operation Phoenix Express which involved the countries of Spain, Morocco, and Algeria.
 She returned to Norfolk in July.
 From 16 August, Saipan deployed to the Persian Gulf region in support of Operation Iraqi Freedom for her final operational deployment.
 She returned to Norfolk on 22 December.

+Decommissioning

-DecommissioningSaipan was decommissioned on 20 April 2007 at her home port in Naval Station Norfolk.
+Saipan was decommissioned on 20 April 2007 at her home port in Naval Station Norfolk.
 She was used for weapons effect testing, providing vital information on structural integrity and survivability which will assist in the designing and planning of future ships.
 She was transferred to the inactive fleet, and was tied up at Pier 4 of the Naval Inactive Ship Maintenance Facility in Philadelphia, where she was joined by ex-John F. Kennedy on 22 March 2008.

-On 30 September 2009, a contract to dismantle Saipan was issued to International Shipbreaking Ltd, Brownsville, Texas and on 28 October 2009 the ship departed Philadelphia under tow.
+On 30 September 2009, a contract to dismantle ex-Saipan was issued to International Shipbreaking Ltd, Brownsville, Texas and on 28 October 2009 the ship departed Philadelphia under tow.

-International Shipbreaking completed scrapping Saipan on 23 February 2011.
+International Shipbreaking completed scrapping ex-Saipan on 23 February 2011.